A handful of frequently asked questions and answers about wedding photography and my work.

 During the editing process, I naturally create a set of photographs that I think would make a good album.
 If you wish to have a book or album, I can show the preview of this design to you conveniently online.
 If you like it, we can go ahead with the order, or you can suggest changes if you have favourite photographs that you wish to be included.

 I design all my albums myself to ensure that they accurately reflect each wedding I photograph.
 I use only the best companies; which produce quality wedding albums to complement my photographs.
 All printing is done by professional labs.

 Thank you for asking!
-Although I am happy to bring my own food, sometimes this is not a practical or a beneficial choice.
+Although I am happy to bring my own food, sometimes this is not a practical choice.
 A plate of hot food can be a lifesaver and keep me going to work hard for you.
 Please keep in mind that should you choose to kindly provide food, it is best timed for me to eat when all the wedding party is having their main course, so I can finish my food and be back in the main room before the speeches have begun.
 I like being discreetly around the couple, amongst the guests all the time, which is, after all, why I am there.